 AND, the food is divine.
 I splurged on some of the best food I’ve ever eaten including a fixed menu meal at Höst, a must if you’re in Copenhagen, that included seven courses, four wine pours, and fabulous service.
 Alone in a dark, cozy corner with a book, I applauded my decision making as they brought out a snack of octopus ink rice chips with seaweed sprinkles and fish roe served on a bowl of rocks, breads baked with shrimp and fresh cheese, flounder with green noodles and hand poured sauce, a round of muffins served on cracked wheat with sweet grass butter and cabbage soup topped with an egg yolk, pork belly with dehydrated tomatoes, a pre-dessert of crackling yogurt, real dessert of corn ice cream with popped sweet corn and raspberries, coffee, and a meringue served on a rock.

 “And now I sit, trying to pour this delicious coffee down my throat but my overly full stomach is groaning against the richness of my seven course meal.
 Three courses, it says online.
 In fact, it’s seven.
 I cannot imagine a better meal.
 I have not tasted anything collectively delightful as this meal at Höst.
 Thank you, Copenhagen.” (from the journal, September 1st, 2016)

 GRØD: For the best porridge inspired savory bowls.
 I had the chicken curry bowl, which was delicious.

 Atelier September: A design studio and cafe, this is mandatory for the complete visual instagram-inspired Copenhagen experience.
-I had the shakshuka and the avocado toast because I couldn’t decide.
+I feasted on shakshuka and avocado toast because I couldn’t decide on one or the other.
 I’d advise you order multiple items and try them all.
 Divine.